johnnyhawk02/now-next-app/PROJECT_STRUCTURE.md

   - `sequenceLength?: number`: Number of symbols in the sequence (when used in sequence mode).
 - **Responsibilities:**
   - Presents a full-screen modal for symbol selection.
-  - Provides category tabs for filtering symbols.
+  - Provides fixed (sticky) category tabs that remain visible when scrolling through symbols.
   - Displays a grid of symbols with favorites functionality.
+  - Features an 'X' close button in the header instead of a bottom close button.
   - Handles closing via backdrop click or close button.
   - Supports sequence creation mode with count indicator.